Close

 3. Subtract your expenses from your income.
 If you’re close to zero or get a negative number, take a second look at your non-essential expenses, such as cable TV, entertainment and travel.
 These items are easier to trim if you’re spending too much or if that money is needed elsewhere.

-5. Match your money with your expenses and your goals.
-When your income and expenses are clearly laid out, you’ll see where you can make trade-offs to come up with more cash that can improve your longer-term financial situation.
-Adjust your spending until you’re spending less than you make or are saving enough to meet your other financial priorities.
+5. Match your money with expenses and goals.
+By clearly outlining income and expenses, identify areas for trade-offs to generate extra cash and enhance your long-term financial standing.
+Adjust spending until you’re either spending less than your income or saving enough to meet other financial priorities.

 6. Review your plan and priorities every few months.
 A spending plan is a “living document” that will change with your needs and situation.
 Life happens.
 And your spending plan should be flexible enough to change with whatever comes your way.

-With your spending plan in hand, see our Calculate Your Net Worth Action Plan and take the next step to finding out where you stand financially.
+With your spending plan in hand, Calculate Your Net Worth and take the next step to finding out where you stand financially.